 New England Law has been honored to host Justice O'Connor during several visits, and we are thrilled to offer this program in her name.

-Incoming students who show exceptional academic promise may be eligible for the full-tuition Justice Sandra Day O'Connor merit-based scholarship.
+Incoming law students who show exceptional academic promise may be eligible for the full-tuition Justice Sandra Day O'Connor merit-based scholarship.
 All students are automatically considered upon admission to the school, without further application.
-These law school scholarships are renewable annually, provided the recipient meets specified academic requirements.
 (Also see “Admissions criteria” below.)

 The Honors Program is facilitated by a full-time member of the law school faculty who serves as special Honors Program advisor.
 There is no additional course work, but students may participate in special honors events and other programming (see below).